A model for a large investor trading at market indifference prices. II: Continuous-time case: Introduction

 An outline of this paper is as follows.
-In Section~\ref{sec:notations} we collect some standard concepts and notations.
-In Section~\ref{sec:model} we define the model and study the case when the investor trades according to a simple strategy.
-Section~\ref{sec:stoch-processes} extends to continuous time the duality results from~\cite{BankKram:11a} for stochastic processes with values in saddle functions originating from the utility function of the representative market maker.
-With these tools at hand, we formally define the strategies with general continuous dynamics in Section~\ref{sec:strat-with-cont}.
-We conclude with Section~\ref{sec:appr-simple-strat} by showing that the construction of strategies in Section~\ref{sec:strat-with-cont} is consistent with the original idea based on the approximation by simple strategies.
-In the last two sections we restrict ourselves to a Brownian setting, due to convenience of references to the book \cite{Kunit:90} by \citeauthor{Kunit:90}.
+In Section~\ref{secmodel}, we define the model and study the case when the investor trades according to a simple strategy.
+In Section~\ref{secstoch-processes}, we provide a conditional version of the well-known parameterization of Pareto optimal allocations and recall basic results from \cite{BankKram13b} concerning the stochastic field of aggregate utilities and its conjugate.
+With these tools at hand, we formally define the strategies with general continuous dynamics in Section~\ref{secstrat-with-cont}.
+We conclude with Section~\ref{secappr-simple-strat} by showing that the construction of strategies in Section~\ref{secstrat-with-cont} is consistent with the original idea based on the approximation by simple strategies.
+In the last two sections, we restrict ourselves to a Brownian setting, due to convenience of references to Kunita~\cite{Kunit90}.